vuejs/vuex/docs/en/state.md

 ### Getters Can Return Derived State

 Vuex state getters are computed properties under the hood, this means you can leverage them to reactively (and efficiently) compute derived state.
-For example, say in the state we have an array of `messages` containing all message, and a `currentThreadID` representing a thread that is currently being viewed by the user.
+For example, say in the state we have an array of `messages` containing all messages, and a `currentThreadID` representing a thread that is currently being viewed by the user.
 What we want to display to the user is a filtered list of messages that belong to the current thread:

 ``` js
 vuex: {